VisionSystemsInc/nervanagpu/README.md

 A[:] = (A - ng.mean(A, axis=1)) / ng.sqrt(ng.var(A, axis=1) + eps)

 ```
 The last expression above is automatically collapsed into a single gpu kernel.
-There are two mean(A,axis=1) operations embedded in that expression (one in the numerator and one inside the variance operatotion).
+There are two mean(A,axis=1) operations embedded in that expression (one in the numerator and one inside the variance operation).
 One of them is automatically optimized away, leading to the most efficient kernel possible.

 ## Building